Bourbonese Qualk

 Bourbonese Qualk was an experimental music group that existed from 1980 to 2003.
 The group participated in the early 1980s industrial & experimental music tape scene.
 Writing for CMJ, Martin Aston characterized Bourbonese Qualk as "post-punk, avant funk" along the lines of 23 Skidoo, A Certain Ratio, 400 Blows and early Cabaret Voltaire.

 The group were also known for their political activism, having formed in the crucible of 1980s Britain amid such influences as the UK miners' strike, the Falklands War, Thatcherism, monetarism, local government corruption, squatting, anti-capitalism, anti-fascism, and anarchism.
-Their work was often ambiguous and directly critical of power-politics of any color, often irritating members of the traditional organized left.
+Their work was often ambiguous and directly critical of power-politics of any orientation, often irritating members of the traditional organized left.
 In 1984 Bourbonese Qualk occupied a large empty building - The Ambulance Station - on the Old Kent Road in South London, which they turned into a base for their activities, a cooperative space for artists, musicians, and writers, and a center for radical political activism -- specifically as a coordinating center for the Stop the City anti-capitalist protests of 1984.